alexandere2/portfolio-site/README.md

 # My Portfolio

-My user portgolio utilizing Github Pages.
+My user portfolio utilizing Github Pages.
 It is a simple HTML/CSS project that showcases a user's work and skills.